phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 ### BIOS

-Almost all x86 systems have support for BIOS booting, including newer UEFI-based machines that use an emulated BIOS.
+Almost all x86 systems have support for BIOS booting, including most UEFI-based machines that support an emulated BIOS.
 This is great, because you can use the same boot logic across all machines from the last centuries.
-But this wide compatibility is at the same time the biggest disadvantage of BIOS booting, because it means that the CPU is put into a 16-bit compatibility mode called [real mode] before booting so that archaic bootloaders from the 1980s would still work.
+The drawback is that the standard is very old, for example the CPU is put into a 16-bit compatibility mode called [real mode] before booting so that archaic bootloaders from the 1980s would still work.
+Also, BIOS-compatibility will be slowly removed on newer UEFI machines over the next years (see below).

 #### Boot Process

-When you turn on a computer, it loads the BIOS from some special flash memory located on the motherboard.
+When you turn on a BIOS-based computer, it first loads the BIOS firmware from some special flash memory located on the motherboard.
 The BIOS runs self test and initialization routines of the hardware, then it looks for bootable disks.
 For that it loads the first disk sector (512 bytes) of each disk into memory, which contains the [_master boot record_] (MBR) structure.
 This structure has the following general format:

 [_master boot record_]: https://en.wikipedia.org/wiki/Master_boot_record